sanjayrao77/quickdlna/README.md

 ## Security

 There's a "targetip=xxx.xxx.xxx.xxx" command line option to restrict requests from a given ip.
-Without that option, anyone on the network and read the exported files.
+Without that option, anyone on the network can read the exported files.

 The number of forked processes is limited.